 Quran Errors in Transmission

-Many Muslims believe the Quran is without error and existing exactly as Muhammad recited:
+Many Muslims believe the Quran is without error and exists exactly as Muhammad recited:

 The original texts of most of the former divine Books were lost altogether, and only their translations exist today.
 The Qur’an, on the other hand, exists exactly as it had been revealed to the Prophet; not a word – nay, not a dot of it – has been changed.
 It is available in its original text and the Word of God has been preserved for all times to come.
 (Abul A’la Maududi, Towards Understanding Islam, [Gary: IN, 1970], 109)